 With a combination with zero passageway recognition the possible resolution of the measurement rises.
 If now an amplitude decrease precipitates unexpectedly the threat consists to find out a jump in the measurements.
 The error could be to detect the right amplitude an cycle sooner or later within the signal.

-Solution for this problem is a digital post-treatment by plausibility test.
+Solution for this problem is a Kalman-filter.
 By the digital post-treatment we incorporated the safety at the detection.
 Further several measurements are required for a two dimensional capture of wind speed.
 Besides, e.g., the measured temperature may not be different between both linearly independent directions.
 The speeds in execution and reverse direction must correspond.
 Also the wind speed and temperature can change with a high measuring frequency only limited fast.
 With all this checks certain detection can be guaranteed.

 And exactly here are the borders.
 There is a solution only by the advanced possibilities with a larger bandwidth.
 Read in addition at the advancement.